To receive our exclusive listings that can't be seen anywhere else.

-Even after all these years, property for sale in Bodrum Peninsula, on the south-western Aegean coast of Turkey, is still one of the top spots for snapping up holiday homes overseas.
+Even after all these years, the Bodrum property market, on the south-western Aegean coast of Turkey, is still one of the top spots for snapping up holiday homes overseas.
 Buying property for sale in Bodrum, located in Mugla Province, is more than investing in bricks and mortar.
-Those who buy Bodrum real estate buy into an idea, a way of life that’s both sophisticated and laid back.
+Those who buy Bodrum property and real estate buy into an idea, a way of life that’s both sophisticated and laid back.
 Bodrum caters for all budgets with bargain properties available as well as some of Turkey's most luxurious villas with price tags in multiples of millions.
 With its Castle of St. Peter, Mausoleum at Halicarnassus, ancient Myndos Gate and sandy Camel Beach you will not have a dull moment.

 Why buy Bodrum property?